 See recipe card for quantities.

-Place the Greek yogurt into a bowl and set aside.
+Step 1: Serving bowl: Place the Greek yogurt into your serving bowl and set aside.

-Roll tightly to cover the cucumber into the center of a ‘teatowel burrito’ and wring it tightly to remove all the excess water in your cucumber.
+Step 3: Squeeze: Roll tightly into a ‘teatowel burrito’ and wring tightly to remove all the water in your cucumber.

-Unroll and place the cucumber into your yogurt.
+Step 4: Bowl up: Unroll and place the cucumber into your yogurt, adding the remaining ingredients.
+Stir to combine.

-Serve immediately with some flatbread or as part of a cheeseboard spread.
+Step 6: Serve immediately: With some flatbread or as part of a cheeseboard spread and dig in!

 Tzatziki sauce is incredibly versatile and can be served with various dishes.
 It's a great accompaniment to grilled meats like chicken or lamb, as well as a tasty dip for pita bread, vegetables, or even as a spread in sandwiches and wraps.